hmustain/Note-Taker/README.md

 ## Description
 This is a simple note taker app.
 The app is intended to allow the user a single page to jot down his/her notes or list of things to do/remember.
 This app allows the user to stay on task and not forget what he/she is supposed to do.
-This app allows the user to add/delete as many notes as the user wants, also allows the user to go back toa previous stored note.
+This app allows the user to add/delete as many notes as the user wants, also allows the user to go back to a previous stored note.

 ## Table of Contents